markjsy/Stockiment/README.md

   Get dataframe of longterm sentiment from Quandl datasource

 ## sentiment_miner.py ##
-  Quanitfies sentiment score from current portfolio as well as top trending stocks from StockTwits and adds to database
+  Does the scraping and quanitfies sentiment score using current portfolio as well as top trending stocks from StockTwits.

 ## stockiment ##
-  Buys the top stocks (highest sentiment) on investopedia.
+  Buys the top stocks (highest sentiment) on Investopedia.
 Runs a cronjob periodically.